llamicron/transits/docs/usage.md

 Before sending a post request to the server in order to run vartools, we need some data.
 All you need is a single data file in the format described in the [`DataFormatter`](https://llamicron.github.io/transits/data_formatter/) docs.
 Put the file somewhere accessible.
 For example, I have `october.dat` at `/Users/llamicron/Desktop/october.dat`.
 Grab the full, absolute path to that data file.

-Once you have your data and the path to it, send a post request to the API.
+Once you have your data and the path to it, send a `POST` request to the API at the `/vartools` route.
 Here's the payload to send:
 ```json
 {
   "cmd": "vartools command goes here",